notgitbleed/notgitbleed.github.io/index.md

 # Name
 When we first started researching this issue (July/August 2021) Carolos Foscolos came up with the name GitBleed, he also created a logo and registered ```gitbleed.com```.
 We also then registered gitbleed as a github handle, gitbleed@gmail.com and @gitbleed on twitter.
-We've been holding off publishing details to allow GitHub time to impliment mitigations.
+We've been holding off publishing details to allow GitHub time to implement mitigations.

-In the meantime other researchers found an issue with information leaking from a GitHub repo when using the ```--mirror``` switch with ```git clone``` [https://wwws.nightwatchcybersecurity.com/2022/02/11/gitbleed/] and named it GitBleed.
-As nameing things is one of the two hard problems in computer science[^5] and the issue we've been researching is no longer 'GitBleed', we've gone with NotGitBleed.
+In the meantime, other researchers found an issue with information leaking from a GitHub repo when using the ```--mirror``` switch with ```git clone``` [https://wwws.nightwatchcybersecurity.com/2022/02/11/gitbleed/] and named it GitBleed.
+As naming things is one of the two hard problems in computer science[^5] and the issue we've been researching is no longer 'GitBleed', we've gone with NotGitBleed.

 # Footnotes